Beyond Endpoints: Path-Centric Reasoning for Vectorized Off-Road Network Extraction: Model

 \subsection{Overall Architecture}

-As illustrated in Fig.~\ref{fig:complete_pipeline}, MaGRoad's pipeline begins with a backbone encoder–decoder that produces keypoint and road-probability maps from the input image.
-The graph construction process then proceeds by first extracting the final set of vertices ($V$) from the predicted masks via NMS.
-These vertices are subsequently paired based on spatial proximity to form a large set of candidate edges ($E_{\text{cand}}$).
+As illustrated in Fig.~\ref{fig:complete_pipeline}, MaGRoad's pipeline begins with a backbone encoder-decoder that produces keypoint and road-probability maps from the input image.
+Vertices ($V$) are extracted from the predicted masks via NMS and paired by proximity into candidate edges ($E_{\text{cand}}$).
 Our core module, MaGTopoNet, then filters this candidate set by scoring each edge's connectivity.
 It fuses geometric features with path features derived by sampling the road map, and an attention-based~\cite{vaswani2017attention, shaw2018self} classifier makes the final decision, yielding the validated edge set ($E$) that forms the road graph $G=(V,E)$.
 Importantly, the interactive prompt branch serves only for data annotation.